vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndX: 4
     textEndY: 4
     projectButtonText: ""
-    projectTitle: Handle with joy, in collabroation with Sarah Margnetti, DBKApaddok, Brussels, 2023
+    projectTitle: '"Handle with joy", in collabroation with Sarah Margnetti, DBKApaddok, Brussels, 2023'
   - projectDescription: A collection of handmade rain hoods, three different models and in various colours.
 Brussels, 2023.
 Pictures by Mélanie Peduzzi.
     textStartX: 1